 FMCSA has placed emphasis on taking carriers that are operating under an Out of Service Order off the roads as they pose such an enourmous danger to the public.
-Per reports from FMCSA, Tennessee only identified 31.25% of these carriers when encountered and inspected in 2013.
-Tennessee began to take corrective action and put more focus on this issue and by CY 2015 had increased to 64.87%.
-The most recent report from FMCSA indicates that Tennessee has made significant progress and is currently within 5% of the 85% goal.
+Per reports from FMCSA, Tennessee only identified 31.25% of these all out of service carriers when encountered and inspected in 2013.
+Tennessee began to take corrective action and put more focus on this issue and by CY 2015 had increased to 64.87% catch rate of all out of service carriers.
+According to the May 2017 - April 2018 Annual Report_Inspections on OOS carriers FMCSA indicates that Tennessee's percentage of all OOS carriers identified is at 60%.